bogdaniordache/Coursera/README.md

-Coursera
+Misc
 ========

-Assignments from some of Coursera's courses
+Assignments from some courses